kenneth-man/AWS_Cloud_Practitioner_Notes/Miscellaneous.md

 		</strong>
 	</summary>
 	<font size=4>
-		Customers can perform Penetration testing for selected aws services without needing approval from AWS
+		Customers can Penetration test selected services in their infrastructure without needing approval from AWS
 	</font>
 </details>